How To Stop Excessive Thinking

 Breathing centers you and forces you to be present.
 When your mind races, your body gets tense.
 Deep breathing disrupts that tension and signals your brain to ease up.

 Next, practice mindfulness.
-When you’re in a situation that typically triggers overthinking, practice observing without judgment.
+When you’re in a situation that typically triggers excessive thinking, practice observing without judgment.
 Let the thoughts come, but don’t engage with them.

 Treat them like clouds passing by.
 The more you practice this, the less power those thoughts have.
-This builds a habit of slowing your mind naturally instead of fighting against it.
+This builds a habit of naturally slowing your mind instead of fighting it.

 Another technique is journaling.
 Get those thoughts out of your head and onto paper.
 Sometimes, you’re trapped in the swirl of overthinking simply because you haven’t processed it.